ibeltagy/pl-semantics/README.md

 src/main/scala/utcompling/mlnsemantics/util/Config.scala

 Default values are good enough to run the system.
-Only nne argument is not listed, which is the "range" argument.
+Only one argument is not listed, which is the "range" argument.

 Let's say you want to run the 4th, 5th, 6th, and 9th pairs of FraCas.
 Command is: